appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 - Here's a function.
 - First, assign the first element of your array as the accumulator.
 - Then, starting at the second element of the array,\
-for each element that is in your array\
-I'd like you to run this function and make the\
+I'd like you to run the function and make the\
-`return` value of this function the new accumulator.
+`return` value of the function the new accumulator.
 - Finally, you can give me the accumulator.

 ### Default Accumulator